Updated: Feb 27

-Many businesses don't invest much thought or money into the marketing side of things and that seems to be a major pitfall.
+Many businesses don't invest much thought or money into the marketing side of things.
+From our experience that ends up being a major pitfall.
 There's an old business saying, you gotta spend money to make money, and I believe it to be true.
 How else are people going to know about your business?

 This is where the SWOT analysis comes in.
 Have you heard of a SWOT analysis?
 If not, it stands for Strengths and Weaknesses, which are internal to the company, and Opportunities and Threats, which are external factors impacting the business.

 Many small business owners will make the mistake of disregarding a competitor, because they don't do EXACTLY what they're doing.
 Remember a competitor should be anyone or anything a potential customer can spend their time or money instead of yours.

-For example, a competitor of Chuck E. Cheese is a public park.
+For example, a secondary competitor of Chuck E. Cheese is a public park.
 People can choose to host their kid's birthday party at a free park; however, a strength of Chuck E. Cheese is that it's indoors, so it's climate-controlled, which sounds pretty great in the summer heat!

 8. Financial Plan

 The Financial Plan is where you go into detail about how you actually plan to pay for everything.
-You will discuss things from projections to loan repayment plans.
+You will discuss things from investors to loan repayment plans.

 9. Financial Projections

-A list of financial assumptions
+A list of financial assumptions:

-A Break-Even analysis
+A Break-Even analysis:

-and End-of-Year Balance Sheets for the next three years
+End-of-Year Balance Sheets

 The appendices are where you can put anything extra such as, financial statements, advertising samples, resumes, patents or copyrights, market studies, etc.